matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

    either to spec SFU conferencing semantics on WebRTC (or refer to an existing spec for doing so), or to keep it as a widget-based approach (optionally with widget extensions specific for more deeply integrating video conferencing use cases).

+As an alternative example: it's very unlikely that "how to visualise Magnetic Resonsance Imaging data over Matrix" would ever be added to the Matrix spec (other than perhaps a custom event type in a wider standardised Matrix event registry) given that the spec's existing primitives of file transfer and extensible events (MSC1767) give excellent tools for transferring and visualising arbitrary rich data.

+Conversely, features such as reactions, threaded messages, editable messages, spam/abuse/content filtering, are all features which would clearly benefit the whole Matrix ecosystem and require both client & server implementation changes across the board to be implemented in an interoperable way, and so necessitate a spec change.

 Process
 -------